Dynamical Generation of Spin Current and Phase Slip in Exciton-Polariton Condensates: Density Current, Spin Current, Phase Slip.

-Next, in order to generate net density current, we suddenly shifting the two pumping lasers in the middle site at time 1050 (see the schematic picture of inset in the Fig. \ref{Fig2}), a persistent current (about -0.15 in amplitude) with non-decay small oscillation is created successfully.
-Here, non-zero current can be understood as a new configuration in momentum space of condensed polariton after non-adiabatic modifying interaction energy between polariton and hot exciton by shifting pumping lasers.
-Especially, the small and fast oscillation in the density current can be understood as generating surface oscillation mode which is moved back and forth due to it's confined by the pumping laser.
-Interestingly, such surface oscillation mode can be suppressed completely by decreasing the pumping laser power (as is shown in the inset of Fig. \ref{Fig2}, where pumping laser power has been decreased to 80 percent.).
-Fundamentally, generation of net surface currents can be thought as generating long-range density correlation in separated region by shifting a distance of the pumping lasers.
+Second, we want to generate steady current without decay by breaking above balanced configuration.
+Therefore, we suddenly shift two middle laser's position at time 1050 (referring to the schematic picture in the inset of Fig. \ref{Fig2}).
+Interestingly, a persistent current with small oscillation can be observed clearly and it's amplitude is centred at -0.15.
+The appearance of such persistent current can be understood from breaking balanced-momentum configuration due to changing interaction energy between different part of condensate.
+Moreover, accompanied fast small-amplitude oscillation can be understood as surface oscillation modes which are moved back and forth due to confinement by the pumping laser.
+Furthermore, such oscillation can be suppressed by lowering the pumping power completely as is shown in the inset of Fig. \ref{Fig2}, where pumping power drops up to 80 percent of previous case.
+However, we can not generate persistent spin current by using above method.
+Therefore, we will address this issue in the following section.